Questions And Answers

 So – we created this FAQ to give you some answers.

 What is Wilderness Rescue?
 Whenever somebody requires assistance in the wilderness, or if a person doesn’t make it home in time, we may be called to assist.
 If possible, we go out and render assistance.
 We work as an independent agency and we are not law enforcement or related to any governmental organization.
+We even respond to requests from the general population.
+We also provide and monitor the “FindMe” service which assists folks if they want to venture out into the wilderness.

 What do auxiliaries do?
 Our auxiliaries are the backbone of the outfit and they are as important as the field personnel.
 Among other things, they support the team on missions, help when the community request assistance, staff the communications posts, help with fund raising, update our web-site, are admins for our Facebook page, design flyers and documentation.